MartinBlackburn/Better-Reset/README.md

 (warning, this make the page VERY large)

 **comparison/index.html**
+The index to all the comparison tables, with a way to select which table to view.

+**comparison/elements/<element>**
-This has tables of each element and their CSS properties across each browser.
+An element's table of CSS properties across each browser, this gets pulled into the index.
-Only rows with differences will be displayed, as anything that is the same accross browsers doesn't need to be "reset".
+Only rows with differences will be displayed, as anything that is the same across browsers doesn't need to be "reset".

 **reset/betterReset.css**
 This will be the new reset, worked out from the comparison tables.